tanishqaggarwal/youtubePlaylistDL/README.md

-# youtubePlaylistDL
+# Youtube Song Downloader
-A simple script to download all videos in a youtube playlist (720p quality)
+A simple script to download all songs in a Youtube playlist.
+It adds relevant ID3 tags and album art through web scraping.

 ### Requirements: